Riga is Latvia’s vibrant capital – home to around 650,000 people, around a third of the country’s population.

-Within a short walk of famous Riga meeting spot – Laima Clock, is the stately 19th century Latvian National Opera House.
+Within a short walk of the famous Riga meeting spot – Laima Clock is the stately 19th century Latvian National Opera House.
 Painted in white with colonnades and bas relief motifs, this building is a Neoclassical triumph.

 Gilded balconies and seats of red velvet sweep in a horseshoe around the stage where opera singers share their craft and orchestras accompany with melodic precision.

-The first performance at the opera house was Wagner’s Flying Dutchman in 1919 and ever since it’s been a hotspot for the world’s most famous operas and ballets including Faust and Madame Butterfly.
+The first performance at the opera house was Wagner’s Flying Dutchman in 1919.
+Ever since, it’s been a hotspot for the world’s most famous operas and ballets, including Faust and Madame Butterfly.

 Tickets can be booked online via their website should you wish to see a performance whilst staying in Riga.